Pet Parents FAQs

 Can I make a whole foods diet for my pet without use of supplements?

-It is generally not practical or possible to balance a recipe to meet minimum recommendations provided by the Association of American Feed Control Officials (AAFCO) without the use of a vitamin/mineral supplement.
-Commercial foods that achieve this are using concentrated and often processed foods rather than typical whole foods that are available to individual pet owners.
-Often recipes designed to avoid supplements are very complex and labor intensive with numerous ingredients.
-If the goal is to balance a homemade diet recipe daily with a consistent and limited number of ingredients and use a reliable and bioavailable source of vitamins/minerals, this can be achieved most easily with carefully selected and appropriate vitamin/mineral supplementation.
+It is generally not practical or possible to balance a recipe to meet minimum recommendations provided by the Association of American Feed Control Officials (AAFCO) without the use of some added vitamins and minerals.
+Commercial pet foods that achieve an ingredient that looks like no vitamins/minerals are added are often using concentrated and processed foods rather than typical whole foods that are available to individual pet owners.
+Recipes designed to avoid supplements are very complex and labor intensive with numerous ingredients that unfortunately increases risk of error.
+These recipes may use foods with questionable or unknown bioavailability of nutrients.
+Foods themselves will vary in nutritional content depending of where or how they are grown or even the time of year the foods are harvested making actual nutritional content variable.
+Responsible pet food companies will test raw ingredients as well as final batches of product to ensure nutrients are present as expected, but pet owners at home making food will not have the ability to practically test their foods.
+The goal is to balance a homemade diet recipe daily with a consistent and limited number of ingredients using a reliable and bioavailable source of vitamins/minerals.
+This can be achieved most practically and easily with high quality and carefully selected vitamin and mineral supplementation.
+The goal is always to use whole foods whenever possible, but balance this with the need to reliably meet nutrient requirements daily and consistently.

 What vitamin/mineral supplements are recommended for homemade diets?